He’s not the one: 5 Godly Signs To Watch Out For In a Relationship

 2. He doesn’t know what he wants

 The good old ‘what are we’ conversation.
-In our head, it takes place at least once a week, but in reality, it takes weeks until it actually happens.
-We try to introduce the topic spontaneously and act super laid back doing so.
-That’s when he hits us with the ‘Let’s just see where this goes and take it slow’ attitude.
+In your head, it takes place at least once a week, but in reality, it takes weeks until it actually happens.
+You try to introduce the topic spontaneously and act super laid back doing so.
+That’s when he hits you with the ‘Let’s just see where this goes and take it slow’ attitude.

 Usually, that’s when I run to the bathroom, ask the holy spirit to take over and remove all sharp objects around #keepingitreal.
 But on a more practical note that should be the moment when you take a mental note – Issa Red Flag!